Choosing an auth method

 Last updated

-The three methods at a glance
+The two methods at a glance

 Decision matrix

-| Method | Setup time | Security posture | Extra cost | Best for | Available in v1? |
+| Method | Setup time | Security posture | Extra cost | Best for | Available? |

 |---|---|---|---|---|---|

-| Personal access token | About 5 minutes | Good if rotated every 90 days | None | Every team in v1 | Yes |
+| Personal access token | About 5 minutes | Good if rotated every 90 days | None | Every team | Yes |

-| Service Principal | About 15 minutes | Org-scoped, no personal credentials | One Azure DevOps Basic license per org | Enterprises with Conditional Access | No, v2+ |
+| Service Principal | About 15 minutes | Org-scoped, no personal credentials | One Azure DevOps Basic license per org | Enterprises with Conditional Access | Business plan+ |

 Personal access token

 PAT is what you use today.
-The Azure DevOps user who creates the token grants ADO Pilot the four scopes it needs (see Required PAT scopes) and pastes the token into the onboarding wizard.
+The Azure DevOps user who creates the token grants ADO Pilot the three scopes it needs (see Required PAT scopes) and pastes the token into the onboarding wizard.

 What to know: